-Date nights, however, take on a lot more weight when you have kids because, well, they’re more or less your one escape from family routines.
-So, the fun date ideas or romantic date ideas you concoct better be worth it — or at least have some thought behind them.
-That’s why we spoke to a variety of busy parents about their favorite date ideas and why they found them so entertaining.
-We hope they give you some inspiration for your next night out — or in.
+Such adventures take on a lot more weight when you have kids because they’re escapes from the standard routines and rituals.
+That means the date night ideas you concoct better be worth it — or at least have some thought behind them.
+That’s why we spoke to a variety of busy parents about their favorite date night ideas and why they found them so entertaining.
+We hope they give you some inspiration for your next night in.

 A Class Act